awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker.md

 + <a name="docker-engine-reqs"></a>[Docker Engine](https://docs.docker.com/engine/install/) version 18\.09 or later\.
 + <a name="docker-compose-reqs"></a>\(Optional\) [Docker Compose](https://docs.docker.com/compose/install/) version 1\.22 or later\.
 Docker Compose is required only if you want to use the Docker Compose CLI to run your Docker images\.

 To run Lambda function components inside of the Docker container, you must configure the container to meet additional requirements\.
-For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.
+For more information, see [Lambda function requirements](setting-up.md#greengrass-v2-lambda-requirements)\.

 ### Run components in process mode<a name="docker-container-mode-limitation"></a>